MarlonWen/Minesweeper/README.md

-Minesweeper game (pygame) with a perfect AI that will always play the best move.
+Minesweeper game (pygame) with a perfect AI that will always play the best move using propositional logic.

 How to run: